National Symbols of India

 10. National Emblem

-- Lion Capital of Ashoka:
+Lion Capital of Ashoka: Four Asiatic lions standing back to back.

-11. National Calender
+11. National Calendar

 12. National Reptile